Psalm 22 – The Servant of God Forsaken, Rescued, and Triumphant

 And in the night season, and am not silent.

 a.
-My God, My God, why have You forsaken Me?
-This Psalm begins abruptly, with a disturbing scene: someone who knows and trusts God is forsaken, and cries out to God in agony.
+My God, My God, why have You forsaken Me: This psalm begins abruptly, with a disturbing scene: someone who knows and trusts God is forsaken, and cries out to God in agony.

 i.
 This is a Psalm of David, and there were many instances in the life of David where he might write such an agonized poem.
 Before and after taking the throne of Israel, David lived in seasons of great danger and deprivation.

 ii.
-While this Psalm was certainly true of King David in his life experience, it – like many Psalms – is even truer of Jesus the Messiah than of David.
+While this psalm was certainly true of King David in his life experience, it – like many psalms – is even truer of Jesus the Messiah than of David.
 Jesus deliberately chose these words to describe His agony on the cross (Matthew 27:46).

 iii.
 “We can be fairly certain that Jesus was meditating on the Old Testament during the hours of his suffering and that he saw his crucifixion as a fulfillment of Psalm 22 particularly.”
 (Boice)

 iv.
-“I doubt not that David, though he had an eye to his own condition in divers passages here used, yet was carried forth by the Spirit of prophecy beyond himself, and unto Christ, to whom alone it truly and fully agrees.”
+“I doubt not that David, though he had an eye to his own condition in diverse passages here used, yet was carried forth by the Spirit of prophecy beyond himself, and unto Christ, to whom alone it truly and fully agrees.”
 (Poole)

 b.
 My God, My God: This opening is powerful on at least two levels.
 The cry “My God” shows that the Forsaken One truly did have a relationship with God.
 He was a victim of the cruelty of men, but the cry and the complaint is to God – even My God – and not to or against man.
 Second, the repetition of the plea shows the intensity of the agony.